ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_custom/Save_user-refined_letters.md

 ## To save a user-refined letter...

-1Create a lettering object with an embroidery font and size it to the required dimensions.
+1. Create a lettering object with an embroidery font and size it to the required dimensions.

 ![UserRefinedLettering1.png](assets/UserRefinedLettering1.png)

-2Use the Reshape tool to reshape selected letters as necessary.
+2. Use the Reshape tool to reshape selected letters as necessary.
 The Stitch Angle and Reshape Object tools let you add, delete, or adjust stitch angles.

 ![UserRefinedLettering2.png](assets/UserRefinedLettering2.png)